gitlabzz/ckad-questions-2023/README.md

 Developers occasionally need to submit pods that run periodically.
 Task:

-> Follow the steps below to create a pod that will start at a predetermined time and]which runs to completion only once
+> Follow the steps below to create a pod that will start at a predetermined time and runs to completion only once
 > each time it is started:

 * Create a YAML formatted Kubernetes manifest, that runs the following shell command, in a single busybox container: